boldbi/angular-with-aspnet-core-sample/Angular 14/README.md

   2. To install all dependent packages, use the following command `npm install`.

   3. Finally, run the application using the command `npm start`.
-After executing the command, the application will automatically launch in the default browser.
-You can access it at the specified port number (e.g., http://localhost:4200).
+After the application has started, it will display a URL in the `command line interface`, typically something like (e.g., http://localhost:4200).
+Copy this URL and paste it into your default web browser.

  ## Developer IDE